supabase-community/supabase-ex/README.md

 ### Clients

-A `Supabase.Client` holds general information about Supabase, that can be used to intereact with any of the children integrations, for example: `Supabase.Storage` or `Supabase.UI`.
+A `Supabase.Client` holds general information about Supabase that can be used to interact with any of the children integrations, for example: `Supabase.Storage` or `Supabase.UI`.

 ### Usage